psfinaki/Finelines/README.md

 dotnet tool restore
 dotnet paket restore
 ```
 Then you should be good to go.
 In the solution you can find a sample showing things in action (generating YAML from F#).
+Integration tests will also we helpful.

 ## Help needed!